nlamonaco86/repairTracker/README.md

 # repairTracker

-repair Tracker is a convenient, easy to use, repair order status and invoice management system for businesses and customers.
+repair Tracker is a convenient, easy to use, invoice management and point of sale system for businesses and customers.

 This full-stack application uses Node.js, Express, MySQL, Sequelize, Passport, Express-Handlebars, and Bootstrap, and packages such as Twilio, Stripe, Nodemailer, dotenv, util, and more provide supporting features.